-4. In summary, the essential stages of a typical case include: gathering information on all of each client's pensions, using Form P for non-State entitlements and completing online requests of the DWP using BR19 and BR20 for State entitlements; comprehensively considering a range of potentially complicating issues (26 such issues are listed); validating the reasonableness of any potential valuations obtained given what is known about employment histories and pension memberships; and serving copies of applications on pension trustees where required.
+4. In summary, the essential stages of a typical case include: gathering information on all of each client's pensions, using Form P for non-State entitlements and completing online requests of the Department for Work and Pensions (DWP) using BR19 and BR20 for State entitlements; comprehensively considering a range of potentially complicating issues (27 such issues are listed); validating the reasonableness of any potential valuations obtained given what is known about employment histories and pension memberships; and serving copies of applications on pension trustees where required.
 Parties need to evaluate whether a PODE should be instructed, considering these investigations.

-A PODE is normally instructed by both parties as a Single Joint Expert (SJE).
-PODEs need to be able to certify that they have the necessary range of skills; and parties need to ensure compliance with regulations in the instruction of experts.
-A template recommended letter of instruction is provided.

-- Clients will need to be advised about a range of complicating features.
+- 5. A PODE is normally instructed by both parties as a Single Joint Expert (SJE).
+PODEs need to be able to self-certify that they have the necessary range of skills; and parties need to ensure compliance with regulations in the instruction of experts.
+A template recommended letter of instruction is provided. - Clients will need to be advised about a range of complicating features.
 These include risks relating to types of pension, retirement ages, benefits lost on pension sharing, charges, moving target syndrome, clawbacks, and income gaps.
-Destination funds for pensions shared need to be considered and IFA advice may need to be sought for the client.
-Pension annexes and Form D81 must be correctly completed, and it is good practice to set out the pre- and post- pension share financial positions and justification for any offset in or with the D81.
-Pension administrator approval must be sought prior to submission of paperwork for Pension Attachment Orders and it is good practice to do so for Pension Sharing Orders.
-Parties need to determine who is going to pay for any pension share.
-Specific thought needs to be given to the timing of Decree Absolute.
-Prompt implementation must be ensured, and outcomes reported to any PODE if an order is made following a hearing. - Parties need clearly to have understood the implications of pension freedoms; complications that arise with final salary schemes, unfunded Defined Benefit schemes, closed schemes and AVCs; and the value for divorce purposes of public sector pensions.
+Destination funds for pensions shared need to be considered and independent financial advice may need to be sought for the client.
+Pension annexes and Form D81 must be correctly completed, and this now includes setting out, in or with the D81, the pre- and post-pension share financial positions and justification for any offset.
+Pension administrator approval must be sought prior to submission of paperwork for Pension Attachment Orders (PAOs, now rare) and it is good practice to do so for Pension Sharing Orders (PSOs).
+Parties need to determine who is going to pay the fees for any pension share.
+Specific thought needs to be given to the timing of the application for the Divorce Final Order.
+Prompt implementation must be ensured and outcomes reported to any PODE if a Financial Remedy Final Order is made following a hearing. - 7.
+Parties need clearly to have understood the implications of pension freedoms; complications that arise with final salary schemes, unfunded Defined Benefit schemes, closed schemes and Additional Voluntary Contributions (AVCs); and the value for divorce purposes of public sector pensions.